Bfloat16 floating-point format: Exponent encoding

 Thus, in order to get the true exponent as defined by the offset-binary representation, the offset of 127 has to be subtracted from the value of the exponent field.

 The minimum and maximum values of the exponent field (00H and FFH) are interpreted specially, like in the IEEE 754 standard formats.

 The minimum positive normal value is 2−126 ≈ 1.18 × 10−38 and the minimum positive (subnormal) value is 2−126−7 = 2−133 ≈ 9.2 × 10−41.

+Rounding and conversion

+The most common use case is the conversion between IEEE 754 binary32 and bfloat16.
+The following section describes the conversion process and its rounding scheme in the conversion.
+Note that there are other possible scenarios of format conversions to or from bfloat16.
+For example, int16 and bfloat16.